Blog

 Millions of Usernames Are Wasted

-An estimated 30-40% of social media accounts are inactive.
-Many haven't posted in years.
-They're holding desirable usernames hostage — and their owners have likely forgotten they exist.
+Many social media accounts go quiet for years.
+Some hold desirable usernames, and some owners have likely forgotten they exist.

 Tips